kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

 **May, 2025:**
-Congratulations to Yayun for receiving offers from the PhD program at UTHealth Houston.
+Congratulations to Yayun for joining the PhD program at UTHealth Houston.

 **April, 2025:**
 Congratulations to Yang for receiving the NextGen Accelerator Award from the Cell Discovery Network